-- Motivate and reward our people to achieve meaningful results that support our strategic goals and shareholder interests, while avoiding encouragement of excessive risk taking; - Attract and keep the best talent through programs that reflect our values and consider, but are not dictated by, market practice; - Manage the cost of our programs while maintaining their purpose and benefit; - Keep things simple to promote understanding for our employees and transparency for our shareholders; and - · Be attuned to regulatory compliance, trends and new ideas to support our programs and diverse workforce.
+- Motivate and reward our people to achieve meaningful results that support our strategic goals and shareholder interests, while avoiding encouragement of excessive risk taking; - Attract and keep the best talent through programs that reflect our values and consider, but are not dictated by, market practice; - Ensure the cost of our programs best serve a balance of employee and shareholder business interests; - Keep things simple to promote understanding for our employees and transparency for our shareholders; and - Be attuned to trends and new ideas to support our programs and diverse workforce.

-2013 Highlights Reflect Dynamics of Our Business Model
+2014 Highlights Reflect Dynamics of Our Business Model

-Achieved a new record for total net sales at over \$12
+Achieved a new record for total net sales at over \$13 billion, a 7.8% increase over our previous high last year.

-billion, a 3.4% increase over our previous high last
+Achieved a new record for total net sales at over \$13 billion, a 7.8% increase over our previous high last year.

-vear.